Product Design · UX Research · Game Design · Full-Stack Engineering

 Ehoro Village

 A lo-fi music companion with a spirit collection game.
 It rewards you for doing nothing.
-I designed it, engineered it, and shipped it — solo.

-Role Designer & Solo Developer
+Role Lead Designer & Developer

-Timeline Jan – Feb 2026
+Timeline Jan 2024 – Today

 Status Live